 7 Ways to Demonstrate Your Value at Work

-When I joined Brilliant Ink as the marketing lead, I had my work cut out for me.
-After meeting with leaders and coworkers, I heard the following about marketing:
+When I joined Brilliant Ink to lead Marketing, I had my work cut out for me as far as proving the value of marketing.
+After meeting with leaders and stakeholders, I heard the following about marketing:

 “I feel like we could be doing so much better.”

 “It feels random.”

 If you work in internal communications (or really, any job!), does any of this look or sound familiar when you think about your work, function or an initiative you manage?
 If so, despite the odds appearing to not be in your favor, I’m here to tell you that all of this can be fertile ground for elevating your work and establishing yourself as a valuable employee.

 And I say this because, in the time since I first joined Brilliant Ink, marketing has grown from an awkward middle child with limited support and understand to an overachieving first-born with increased influence and emphasis (much love to all the brilliant middle children out there <3).